The Living and Dead in Good Company

 CURWOOD: The birders who are listening to us are going to say,“so what do you have on your list from being at Mount Auburn cemetery?”

-HARRISON: On the list, well, just for instance how unusual this can be, one of the very best birds that you see at the spring migration is the Cape May Warbler.
-It's spectacular because they fly all night, and when the sun comes up, the first green place they see, they all descend.
+HARRISON: On the list, just for instance how unusual this can be, one of the very best birds that you see at the spring migration is the Cape May Warbler.
+It's spectacular and all of my life here I'd be lucky to see one way up in a tree for a couple of seconds.
+This year they just happened to land, a bunch of them, because they fly all night and when the sun comes up, the first green place they see, they all descend.
+And they landed and spent several days here on Cedar Avenue, which is just unbelievable.
+There must have been 100, 150 people.
+For three days you could just look over your head and see three, four, five, six Cape May Warblers coming down to within three, four feet of you.
 Indigo Bunting is another special bird.
-Then the regular, well, call them the usual suspects, the Magnolia warblers, the Vireos, Black-throated Green Warblers, Black-throated Blue, Chestnut-sided Warblers.
+They were visible this year.
+Then the regular, well, call them the usual suspects; the Magnolia warblers, the Vireos, Black-throated Green Warblers, Black-throated Blue, Chestnut-sided Warblers, and some years are slower than others, but this year was off the charts.
+It was just spectacular.
+People were out of their minds.

 CURWOOD: And what about the raptors?

-HARRISON: Well, we have a resident pair of Red-tailed Hawks.
+HARRISON: Well we have a resident pair of Red-tailed Hawks.
 They're my favorite species since the beginning.
-They're always here.
+This year they had two chicks.
+Just last week I happened to be here and the two siblings were chasing each other around.
+It was just beautiful.
+So they're always here.
 They're a regular part of the scene.

-CURWOOD: Ahh, so that's how they keep the squirrels down here, huh?
+CURWOOD: So that's how they keep the squirrels down here, huh?

 CURWOOD: So how big is this place and how many people are buried here?